CS3219-AY2324S1-G04/peerprep_user_service/README.md

     ```
 - `401` - Session token was not provided or is invalid.
 - `500` - Unexpected error occurred on the server.

-## To Do
-- Sync frontend and backend parameter value validation
-- Set session token to be secure
-- API for listing users if user role is admin
-- API for password recovery